ppy/osu-wiki/news/2021/2021-05-20-spring-fanart-contest-results.md

 [![](https://assets.ppy.sh/contests/125/banners/lutfi_anims.jpg)](https://assets.ppy.sh/contests/125/winners/lutfi_anims.png)

-::**lutfi\1anims**::{ user=11041959 } turned heads and took the names of **3883** voters with their standout debut entry showcasing an utterly adorable Mocha and pippi all decked out in traditional Japanese attire among a flurry of sakura petals flowing in the wind.
+::**lutfi_anims**::{ user=11041959 } turned heads and took the names of **3883** voters with their standout debut entry showcasing an utterly adorable Mocha and pippi all decked out in traditional Japanese attire among a flurry of sakura petals flowing in the wind.

 It is so very, very difficult to stop looking at this piece.
 Absolutely outstanding work and we dearly hope to see more from them in the future!